Eschatologue/CM_wiki/docs/spells/description/core/level-6.md

 You launch a sunbeam in a 5-foot-wide, 60-foot-long Line.
 Each creature in the Line makes a Constitution saving throw.
 On a failed save, a creature takes 6d8 Radiant damage and has the Blinded condition until the start of your next turn.
 On a successful save, it takes half as much damage only.

-Until the spell ends, you can take a **:rsc-a: Magic**{ .rsc } action to create a new Line of radiance.
+Until the spell ends, you can take a **:rsc-a: Magic**{.rsc} action to create a new Line of radiance.

 For the duration, a mote of brilliant radiance shines above you.
 It sheds Bright Light in a 30-foot radius and Dim Light for an additional 30 feet.
 This light is sunlight.